 These ongoing projects were created over several years through careful design and intentional collaboration.
-They reflect my passion for working across artistic disciplines to create art that reflects our time and illuminates our imaged future.
+They reflect my passion for working across artistic disciplines to create art that reflects our time and illuminates our imagined future.

 Other Women is a two-woman show about the enduring nature of sisterhood that interrogates ideas about women as artists, lovers, and friends.
 A unique theatrical experience that alternates between images and stories, poems and dialogue, Other Women invites audiences to choose what’s real, what’s fantasy, and what lies between.
 Created and directed by Monica L. Williams, Other Women is co-written and performed by Felice Belle and Jennifer Murphy, and features photographs and collages by image director, Robyn Twomey.

 Working with Kentucky Foundation for Women and Louisville Metro Department of Corrections, I designed The Special Project, a public art installation created to increase the positive interactions of families visiting incarcerated loved ones in jail.
-Now in its 10th year, the special project is a national case study of arts-based engagement to build healthy communities.
+Now in its 10th year, The Special Project is a national case study of arts-based engagement to build healthy communities.

 Brooklyn Academy of Music Poetry